Cottage Garden Design in Australia | Dandenong to Blue Mtns

 • Structures

-Custom pergolas, professional shed, extensive infrastructure
+Bespoke pergola or garden room, professional garden shed, extensive infrastructure

 • Water Features

-Large rainwater system, substantial pond with filtration
+Large rainwater harvesting system, substantial stone birdbath or pond with filtration

-• Soil & Mulch
+• Soil and Mulch

-Comprehensive soil improvement program
+Comprehensive multi-year soil improvement program with professional application

 • Total